-An effective End-to-End test suite should include all possible combinations of product types, customer and order types available along with address and tax validations.
-End-to-End Testing would focus on areas like how data flows across the various systems involved in the cycle, various integrations involved and working in-sync with the order creation process (Taxation and Address Validation systems) and the syntax and correctness of the data.
+An effective End-to-End test suite should include all possible combinations of product types, customer and order types available along with the address and tax validations.
+End-to-End Testing would focus on areas like how data flows across the various systems involved in the cycle, various integrations involved and working in-sync with the order creation process (Taxation and Address Validation systems), and the syntax and correctness of the data.

 Two of the major order fulfillment types are:

 - Ship to Home: This is the traditional method where the ordered products are shipped using the available shipping options to the Shipping Address mentioned by the Customer.